Kuadrant/authorino/docs/architecture.md

 | `authorino-metrics-reader`         | `ClusterRole` | -        | Metrics reader                          | `GET /metrics`                                                                                   |

 <small>(*) C - Cluster-wide | N - Authorino namespace | C/N - Cluster-wide or Authorino namespace (depending on the <a href="#cluster-wide-vs-namespaced-instances">deployment mode</a>).</small>

+## Observability

+Please refer to the respective user guides for info about [Metrics & Observability](./user-guides/metrics.md) and [Logging & Tracing](./user-guides/logging.md).